kjhenner/puppet-quest-guide/troubleshooting.md

 ### I completed a task, but the quest tool doesn't show it as complete

-The quest tool uses a series of [Serverspec](http://serverspec.org/) tests for each quest to track task progress.
-Certain tasks simply check your bash history for an entered command, so it's possible that you entered a valid alternate version of the command that simply wasn't recognized by the check.

-It is also possible that we have written the test for a task in a way that is too restrictive and doesn't correctly capture a valid syntactical variation in your Puppet code or another relevant file.
 You can check the specific matchers by looking at a quest's spec file in the `/usr/src/puppet-quest-guide/tests` directory.
-If you find an issue here, please let us know by sending an email to learningvm@puppetlabs.com.
+If you find an issue with the tests, please let us know by sending an email to learningvm@puppetlabs.com.

-If you're willing to do a little archaeology, you can find the tests we use to validate that quests can be completed in the `/usr/src/puppet-quest-guide/tests/test_tests` directory.
-These aren't written for legibility and use alternate methods such as `sed` and the PE API to complete tasks, but they might offer some inspiration if you're stuck on a task.
-(Note that the test script for the Application Orchestrator quest is currently incomplete.)

 ### Password Required for the Quest Guide